What Should Home Buyers Not Expect in a Multiple Offer Situation?

-If you are looking to purchase a home in Wellington Florida there is a strong possibility you will find yourself in a multiple offer situation.
+If you are looking to purchase a home in Wellington Florida or the surrounding area there is a strong possibility you will find yourself in a multiple offer situation.
 While the Wellington real estate market has slightly shifted and is technically a buyer’s market, we still have a shortage of home inventory, which is making multiple offer situations commonplace.

 If you only need a 3 day inspection period don’t put 7-10 days because that’s the “norm.”
-I have seen countless buyer’s with the highest purchase price lose in a multiple offer situation because their secondary terms were weak; escrow, contingencies, contingency periods, etc.
+I have seen countless buyers with the highest price lose in a multiple offer situation because their secondary terms were weak; escrow, contingencies, contingency periods, etc.

-Buyer’s and even some real estate agents are shocked when their full price offer or even above full price offer is rejected by the seller.
-Not only have I seen buyer’s offer above market value on my listings, my own clients have done the same in hopes of having their offer accepted.
+Buyers and even some real estate agents are shocked when their full price offer or even above full price offer was rejected by the seller.
+Not only have I seen buyers offer above market value on my listings, but my own clients have also done the same in hopes of having their offer accepted.
 Seeing a property listed for $150,000 and selling for $175,000 is not uncommon when there is a lack of home inventory.

 Time is of the essence in real estate.
-Even if the seller has been advised that you will be submitting an offer don’t expect them to wait for you.
-I wouldn’t count on them waiting for your proof of funds, for your family to view the home before submitting an offer or for you to update your offer.
-Time is of the essence in real estate, so be ready, willing, and able.
+Even if the seller has been told you will be submitting an offer don’t expect them to wait for you.
+I would never count on a seller waiting for your proof of funds, for your family to view the home before submitting an offer, or for you to update your offer.
+Once again time is of the essence in real estate, so be ready, willing, and able.